valu-digital/wp-testing-tools/README.md

 - `--env-file`: The .env file to use
 - The `--wp-composer-file` and `--env-file` arguments are optional and the example is just showing the defaults
+- For more information see `--help` or the [source](https://github.com/valu-digital/wp-testing-tools/blob/master/tools/wp-install).

 ### `composer.wp-install.json`